HTTP caching for https://github.com

 Cache-Control: max-age=0, private, must-revalidate

-This resource does not have an entity tag.
+This resource has an entity tag.

 HTTP response cache headers